joemc88/apl-takehome/README.md

 This application is designed to work as a pair of docker containers.
 One for the **Django** backend and SQLite DB and one for the **React** front end.

-Because the backend includes the DB it will be necessary to initialise that with `python manage.py migrate`.
+Because the backend includes the DB, so it will be necessary to initialise that with `python manage.py migrate`.

 You should also create a superuser in order to login using :`python manage.py createsuperuser`